B-e-sa/B-e-sa/README.md

 I think thats it lol 👾

-Currently, i'm improving my knowledge about data science with Python and Pandas, <br> but you can see my front-end works right below!
+Currently, i'm improving my knowledge about data science with Python and Pandas, <br> BUT you can see my front-end works right below!

 Skills:<br>
 ![React](https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB)